n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.trello.md

 # Trello

-The Trello node allows you to automate work in Trello, and integrate Trello with other applications. n8n has built-in support for a wide range of Trello features, including creating, and deleting attachments, as well as adding new members.
+The Trello node allows you to automate work in Trello, and integrate Trello with other applications. n8n has built-in support for a wide range of Trello features, including creating and updating cards, and adding and removing members.

 On this page, you'll find a list of operations the Trello node supports and links to more resources.